Lauri1010/NeuralNetworkML/README.md

 Developed and optimized with c++
 NOTE Optimized and compiled with: -O3 -Ofast -march=native -mtune=native -ftree-vectorize -ffast-math -frename-registers -fopenmp -std=c++17

+**The principle in predictions**
+First load training data to JSON (from a database for instance) in the provided format.
+Then use the saved binary of the network to predict with new data.
+Note that tuning for different datasets may take some time as you need to adjust the learning rate and other parameters.
+To improve training you need to have plenty of training data.
+**In linux**
+g++ -O3 -Ofast -march=native -mtune=native -ftree-vectorize -ffast-math -frename-registers -floop-nest-optimize -Wall -std=c++17 -Wall -I/home/lauri_turunen/nn/src/includes -c neuralm.cpp -o neuralm
+./neuralm 0 and ./neuralm 1 for prediction

 ## Features:
 - Easy to edit multilayer network for neural computing
 - Portable skeleton struct enables easy sharing and loading from hard disk